tetianasokolova/computer-vision-project/README.md

-# computer-vision-project
-# Animals-10 Image Classification Project
+# Computer Vision Project: Animals-10 Image Classification

 This project focuses on classifying images from the **Animals-10 dataset**, which contains 10 animal classes.
 The primary goal is to build, train, and optimize deep learning models to accurately classify these images.
+The project is implemented using **PyTorch** as the primary deep learning framework.

 ---